Plex

 MCP client issues:

-• Ensure the path to build/index.js is correct
+• Ensure the path is set to build/plex-mcp-server.js (the unified server)

 • Check that Node.js is in your system PATH